 At any rate, the decor in this place is pretty darn downmarket, which is a very nice breath of fresh relief or something like that.
 It’s in a strip mall on Powers Ferry Road which looks like it should have been a good location once upon a time, but it’s struggling.
 Despite the high-end car dealer on one end, most of the spaces are vacant.
 In fact, the storefronts that sandwich Tandoor are both closed up.

 Tandoor’s prices are very nice, but you have to navigate the menu in odd ways to make things work.
 They have some “combo meals” to save money and give guests a broader choice of flavors, but these come with some restrictions.
 The $8.99 combo comes with a vegetable dish, one curried meat, rice and naan.
 I found this a little restrictive, sorry to say.
-Based on Chow Down Atlanta’s excellent review of this place (where it is described, with some hyperbole, as “the best Indian/Pakistani food in the city”), I was looking forward to trying the chicken boti.
+Based on Chloe Morris’s excellent review of this place (link dead, but where it was described, with some hyperbole, as “the best Indian/Pakistani food in the city”), I was looking forward to trying the chicken boti.
 Unfortunately, this dish does not qualify as one of the meats that you can get in this combo.